 Mixing: Mix vigorously for a minute for the sugar water to mix with the roasted whole wheat flour.
 This will help to avoid forming lumps in the halwa.
 Once the halwa is smooth and leaving the sides of the pan, take it off heat.
 Do not overcook.

-Optional ingredients: Nuts, saffron, and cardamom are optional.
+Optional ingredients: Nuts, raisins, saffron, and cardamom are optional.
 Add or skip based on your taste and availability.

 Serving suggestion: Serve this halwa warm.
 Place in the microwave for 15-30 seconds to warm.

 Yes, Kada Prashad and wheat halwa are almost the same.
 Kada Prashad is the name given to Atta Halwa offered as prasad at Gurudwaras.
 Both kinds of halwa are made using an equal amount of wheat flour, ghee, and sugar.
 The difference is the divine energy added with the chanting when making the Kada Prasad at the gurudwara.

 To prepare halwa, you can use unsalted butter instead of ghee.
 However, the flavor will not be the same or completely original.
 The texture of the halwa will remain the same.

 Typically halwa freezes really well.
 Allow the halwa to cool to room temperature.
 Then transfer to a freezer-safe container or bag, and freeze for up to 3 months.
 It will store well in the refrigerator for up to 3 days.

 - In a saucepan or pot, add the water and sugar.
 Heat on medium-high flame until it comes to a boil.
 Turn off once there is a boil.

 - While the above step is going on, heat a pan on medium-low flame.
 Add ghee and let it melt.
 Then add the whole wheat flour.
 Roast it while stirring continuously until it starts turning golden.